ShaneCurcuru/mutualaidarlington.org/index.md

 ### Need Your Help <i class="fa fa-exclamation"></i>

 I'm [actively looking for collaborators](/tech#volunteer-to-help) to help turn this site into a master jump-off point to better publicise the many different volunteer groups and efforts in Arlington.
-Read about my [ideas for this site over on MenotomyMatters](https://menotomymatters.com/howto/covid-organize/), my Arlington-focused blog and [see the CONTRIBUTING guide](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md).
+Email me or [see the CONTRIBUTING guide](https://github.com/ShaneCurcuru/mutualaidarlington.org/blob/master/CONTRIBUTING.md).
+I'm also happy to add links to any organized volutneer groups in town, as well as supporting the new Amazing Arlington campaign the town is running!

 ## Credits